 - Dark chocolate to make the chocolate sauce

-- Fresh raspberries to make the raspberry sauce
+- Fresh or frozen raspberries to make the raspberry sauce

 - Almond slivers